 Shopping for men that are either taller or shorter than the average guy can be frustratingly difficult.
 That being said, the average height for men in Britain is five foot nine.
 So, there are a lot of exasperated guys needing some help.

-Height is often hereditary and should not be something that gives us a complex.
+Height shouldn't give us a complex.
+Heck, it isn't something we even have any control over.
 No two guys are the same and what makes us different needs to be embraced.
 Brands cater to the masses, not the individual.
 So, for shorter guys, you might just need some useful style tips to ensure you are getting the best out of the clothes you purchase.

 In this article, we bring shorter men, 10 style tips that will help to add 'hidden inches', keep everything in proportion and even elongate the body to make it appear taller.

 If you follow these rules it will help you make more informed purchases moving forward and ensure you better utilise the products you already own.